We tried our best to make the most readable, relatable legal disclaimer : )

 Dignity is committed to building a community platform that is a positive and safe environment for all.
 This commitment is grounded in the principles of transparency and respect.
 To help foster trust in the community, Dignity members are required to have a profile photo and name that accurately identifies them.

-Fake/ miscellaneous photos & names are not permitted on Dignity platform.
-Members that do not have an accurate profile photo or name that meets Dignity standards will be asked to change their details.
+Fake / miscellaneous photos and names are not permitted on Dignity platform.
+Members that do not have an accurate profile photo or name that meets Dignity profile standards will be asked to change their details.

 Dignity profile standards

-Your real name as confirmed by your identification documents (passport, drivers licence etc).
+Your real name as confirmed by your identification documents (passport, drivers licence etc) must be used for the purposes of your Dignity account.

-A clear profile photo of a members face, so it’s easy recognisable by other members.
+A clear profile photo of a member’s face must also be used for an account, so that it’s easily recognisable by other members.
 This helps other users know who you are, and ultimately trust you more.